YoussefKhataan/batchrunner-cpp/README.md

 # batchrunner-cpp
-A C++ multithreaded task system with dependency management for parallel computing workloads.

-## Overview

 TaskSystem is a thread pool-based task execution library that with support for dependency management.
 It supports bulk task launches where multiple instances of the same task can run concurrently, and provides a mechanism to specify dependencies between different task batches.